oasisprotocol/adrs/0023-keymanager-secret-sharing.md

 }
 ```

-Each application should register RPC methods, prefixed with the application
+Each application should register RPC methods and adhere to the naming
-name.
+convention `app.Method`.

 #### Example 1